 Now I also have a confession to make!
 I am the worst traveller!
 Now I don’t mean that I have panic attack or feel sick when travelling, but I don’t take advantage of opportunities.
 For someone who has such a passion to want to get out there and explore the world, I have not been that far or wide!
 I am also really guilty of not taking advantage of all the attractions that are right on my doorstep and experience a ‘staycation’.
 The lack of time, but more crucially the lack of funds on a PhD student budget has been holding me back.
 Ever since I had to cancel my holiday last month, I will admit that I am still super disappointed!
 That combined with the fact that all my family members have been on holiday, are on holiday or are soon going on holiday, so many friends have just got back from trips or are still out there on road trips AND some of my favourite people to follow on Instagram are sharing their travel snaps – it is safe to say that I am completely and utterly green with envy!
 The most serious case of the holiday blues I have ever felt.

 Now with only 3 months left in the lab and only 6 months left before I need to submit my PhD thesis, it is probably safe to say that I won’t be able to satisfy my international travel craving for a little while yet.
 There may be a chance of a staycation when I’m out of the lab and spending my days at my desk writing instead, but I thought to try and help curb my travel craving right now was to share with you a travel bucket list – but with a little science-y spin!
-I thought I would share a two part series and share the science inspired destinations I dream to visit right here in the UK, but also around the world.
+I thought I would start a new series and share the science inspired destinations I dream to visit right here in the UK, but also around the world.
+Check out my suggestions for the rest of Europe and North America here too!
 For part one I thought I would stay a little closer to home and share with you part of my UK science travel bucket list!
 Belt up!
 Let’s go!

 - The Eagle, Cambridge